professional reference letter

 Dear Mr. Xin,

 It is my pleasure to recommend Lucia for a senior management director position with your company.
-As Creative Director at XYZ Content Services, Lucia has reported to me directly since she started as a team lead with our company in 2022.
+As Creative Director at XYZ Content Services, Lucia has reported to me directly since she has started as a team lead with our company in 2022.

 During her time at XYZ, Lucia introduced several project management programs.
-She has single handedly worked on the company’s workflow and project management profiles.
+She has single-handedly worked on the company’s workflow and project management profiles.
 Thanks to her efforts, we were able to increase our bandwidth for new client projects from September 2022 to May 2024.
 That is why Lucia is always willing to take calculated risks on new software and systems.

 Lucia is the best problem solver who thinks on her feet.
 She finds solutions for any challenge her team faces.
 I recommend her because she will be an excellent addition to your company.
 Please call me if you would like to discuss Lucia’s work further and I will happily assist you.